arvidn/libtorrent/branches/libtorrent_asio/docs/manual.rst

  * ``debug_log`` - debug version with standard logging
  * ``debug_vlog`` - debug version with verbose logging

+When building the example client on windows, you need to build with ``link=static`` otherwise you may get unresolved external symbols for some boost.program-options symbols.

 building with autotools
 -----------------------